ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 ![](../media/rk3588_variants.jpg)

+All RK3588 announcements talk about the SoC being made in an '8nm process' which of course is BS but what the '8nm' really tell us is Rockchip probably relying on Samsung and their 8LPP process since neither TSMC nor Globalfoundries have a process name with an '8' in its name.
+8LPP as an *extension* of Samsung's 10LPP process [is said to have a fin pitch of 42nm and a gate pitch of 64nm](https://fuse.wikichip.org/news/1443/vlsi-2018-samsungs-8nm-8lpp-a-10nm-extension/).

 The CPU cores support the following extensions: fp asimd evtstrm aes pmull sha1 sha2 crc32 atomics fphp asimdhp cpuid asimdrdm lrcpc dcpop asimddp.
 The topology looks like this:

     CPU sysfs topology (clusters, cpufreq members, clockspeeds)